audricganser/terraform-neptune-gremlin/README.md

 2. Select your instance

 3. Add a PEM file to your `~/.aws` directory that matches you key pair name on your EC2 instance.
-Ex. `your_instance_key_pair_name.pem` which contains your RSA private key Ex.
+Ex. `your_instance_key_pair_name.pem`
+PEM file example content:
 ```
 -----BEGIN RSA PRIVATE KEY-----
 123456qwert23456rtyu234567891234